|

 and one other driver at (22880) 21480.
 I don't know how good their English is because they always speak Greek

-There are supermarkets, a
+There are several well stocked supermarkets, a

-pharmacy, health clinic, a number of banks, a post-office and
+pharmacy or two, a free health clinic, a number of banks, a post-office and

-I recommend the guidebook called Kea: History/Sightseeing
+I recommend the guidebook called Kea: History and Sightseeing

-For a real insiders view of Kea get a copy of Andy Horton's Bones in the Sea, about his experiences as an American living with his family on the island.
-It is a facinating book
+Bones in the Sea, about his experiences as an American living with his family on the island.
+It is a nice book

 because it brings to life many of the personalities who make Kea, and particularly Ioulis, such an interesting